A highly-sensitive optical receiver optimized for speech bandwidth

 A few observations about the receiver's operational characteristics:

 Because no feedback is involved in the operation of the photodiode portion of the circuit in Figure 1, the detector has an intrinsic 6dB/octave amplitude rolloff characteristic above a few hundred Hz - the precise "knee" frequency depending on the the capacitance of the photodiode, the JFET and its cascode circuit, and stray circuit capacitances.
 To compensate for this rolloff, U1B, a differentiator circuit is used, flattening out the frequency response over the voice bandwidth.
+It should be noted that no real attempt was made to achieve maximally-flat frequency response, but rather a selection of components that yielded "good" sounding audio.

 Below the diode's "knee" frequency, however, the differentiator has the effect of acting as a highpass filter, reducing the level of low frequencies (those below 300 Hz or so) but this has little effect on the reproduction of speech.
-One advantage that it offers is that the strong fundamental frequencies associated with urban lighting (120 Hz and 100 Hz for 60 and 50 Hz power mains frequencies, respectively) are significantly reduced, offering some degree of prevention of overload of the audio amplification system used to listen to such communications: Without this filtering, it is possible that when used near populated areas, the "hum" from urban light sources could overdrive the speaker amplifer before a comfortable listening level could be achieved!
+One advantage that it offers is that the strong fundamental frequencies associated with urban lighting (120 Hz and 100 Hz for 60 and 50 Hz power mains frequencies, respectively) are significantly reduced, offering some degree of prevention of overload of the audio amplification system used to listen to such communications: Without this filtering it is possible that when used near populated areas, the "hum" from urban light sources could overdrive the speaker amplifier before a comfortable listening level could be achieved!

 The U1B differentiator circuit also has built-in low-pass filtering, notably R10/C7 and R11/C8 in the feedback path.
 These components, along with R6 and C6, work together to provide high-frequency rolloff above 6-8 kHz or so - well above the majority of the speech energy.
 Were the differentiator not designed to have a reasonably high frequency cutoff frequency it would, in theory, produce a tremendous amount of high-frequency hiss owing to its 6dB/octave boost - something that would actually distract the listener.